AG-Systems/machinelearning/notes.md

 Accuracy = Did we get the classfication right?

+How close are you to the actual value

 Confidence = Comes from the classifer and says " we have only have 60% of the votes and our confidence is only 60%"

+How sure you are your program is working